top of page

 The Tip-off From A Nazi That Saved My Parents

 Good and evil.
 Both sides of the world.
-Exactly what Viktor talks about with Anna.
+Exactly what Viktor talks about with Anna in our story:

 A high-ranking German official warns a tailor that a roundup is coming and that he and his family need to get out fast.
 The leak saves a Danish family.
 But what is most astonishing is that "the official was none other than Dr Karl Rudolph Werner Best - the very man who, as Germany's plenipotentiary in Denmark (and, moreover, deputy head of the SS) was in charge of ensuring that Denmark's Jews were sent to their death."